Xian Gaza: Career

+2017–2018: Guanxiqian Group, Erich Gonzales billboard, and scam allegations

-Gaza claim to be the President and CEO of Hong Kong-based Guanxiqian Group.
+Gaza claims to be the President and CEO of Hong Kong-based Guanxiqian Group.
 He also claims to be the founder of Gazaboy Group of Companies and Gazera Media.

-He first came to wider public attention in mid-2017 for publicly asking out actress Erich Gonzales for a coffee date via a billboard.
+He first came to wider public attention in mid-2017 for publicly asking out Filipino actress Erich Gonzales for a coffee date via a billboard.
+Gonzales declined the invitation, stating that she was not comfortable with Gaza.
+Cryssa Celestino of Preen characterized Gaza as a "creepy guy" and described the billboard as "not cute" for a romantic comedy style gesture toward Gonzales.

 Allegations of him being a scammer arose soon after involving his ventures.
 This includes his averted ventures with the Haiyan Shirt Project charity project for victims of Typhoon Haiyan (Yolanda) and Filipino Vines, a social media venture.
-This also includes his transaction with a buy-and-sell business of Ella Cruz's father where Gaza intended to buy a Fortuner.
+This also includes his transaction with a buy-and-sell business of Ella Cruz's father where Gaza intended to buy a Toyota Fortuner.